Jomii/webstore/README.md

 The directory structure of the code is up to your group to decide, but this README.md file must remain in place.

+# Running the project

+To run the project the line ```config.vm.network "forwarded_port", guest: 5000, host: 5000``` needs to be added to Vagrantfile.

 # Initial project plan document

 The headers that must be present in this document are shown here.